seba003/jekyll-now/_posts/2017-3-30-past experiences.md

 title: My past experiences in SULMS
 ---

-The purpose of this post is to provide the fundamental thoughts of submerged launching ballistic missile (SLBM) development.
-It also helps to understand the operations involved in SLBM launching, and the purpose of mass driver in SLBM.

 **Missile** is a self propelled flying weapon; it can travel a long distance before exploding at the targeted place.
 Types of missiles are,

 * Conventional guided missiles